yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-determine-whether-multicast-is-available.markdown

 # Description

-The admin {{multicastTest}} utility is used to determine whether multicast is available.
+The admin `multicastTest` utility is used to determine whether multicast is available.

 It determines whether a multicast socket can be created and a request announcement can be sent.